cplett/cplett.github.io/page/xtb/2-solvation.md

 In principle, both solvent models perform similarly but do not reach the accuracy of more advanced and computationally expensive models like COSMO-RS or SMD.

-GBSA and ALPB treat the solvent as an electrostatic continuum that is self-consistently relaxed during the SCC, directly influencing the wavefunction.
-Non-electrostatic contributions are added after SCC convergence.
+{% include note.html content='GBSA and ALPB treat the solvent as an electrostatic continuum that is self-consistently relaxed during the SCC, directly influencing the wavefunction.
+Thus, the Wafefunction and SCC energies are not identical compared to a gas-phase calculation.
+Non-electrostatic contributions are added after SCC convergence.' %}

 More details on the theoretical background and accuracy of ALPB and GBSA can be found in this [publication](https://pubs.acs.org/doi/abs/10.1021/acs.jctc.1c00471).

-{% include note.html content='Using a solvent model can improve SCC or geometry optimization convergence when gas-phase calculations fail to converge.
+{% include tip.html content='Using a solvent model can improve SCC or geometry optimization convergence when gas-phase calculations fail to converge.
 The resulting wavefunction or structure can serve as a good starting point for a gas-phase calculation.' %}